 Stardog converts the supported operation into a Spark job, connects to the external compute platform, uploads the

-spark-connector.jar, and then creates and triggers the Spark job.
-This Spark job does the required computation on the external compute platform and then connects back to the Stardog server (using the credentials of the user that triggered the operation) to write the results to Stardog.
+stardog-spark-connector.jar, and then creates and triggers the Spark job.
+This Spark job does the required computation on the external compute platform and then connects back to the Stardog server (using the user’s credentials that triggered the operation) to write the results to Stardog.

 - Virtual Graph Materialization - discusses how to materialize Virtual Graphs using external compute platform in Stardog